frankfeder/pyber-analysis/README.md

 Jan 1 to May 8: 127 days
 % of days not visualized: ~7.09%
 ```
 Very close to what we expected!
-To reiterate what we've just checked, the percentage of records that we're not including in our visualization is roughly equal to the percentage of days we're not including.
+To reiterate what we've just checked, the percentage of records that we're not including in the visualization is roughly equal to the percentage of days we're not including.

-There is still the possibility that an outlier we wouldn't see in the visualization could be skewing our summary results.
+There is still the possibility that an outlier we wouldn't see in the visualization could be skewing the summary results.
 Consider that a record could exist on May 2 2019, where a rural fare was logged as "$3645.00" instead of "$36.45".
-This would not have been detected by the previous tests, and would skew the rural summary heavily due to how few records are being grouped in that category.
+This would not have been detected by the previous tests, and could skew the rural summary heavily due to how few records exist in that category.
+For now, we can be confident we're not ignoring interesting data for the purpose of our visualization.

 ## Visualizing Differences in Regional Revenue Over Time
-Now that we have established that our visualization can be fairly compared to our summary statistics, let's take a look:
+Now that we have established that a filtered visualization can be presented with our summary statistics, let's take a look:

 ![](./Analysis/PyBer_fare_summary.png.png)

-It looks like our overall revenue heirarchy holds true in any week within the provided data: Urban regions are PyBer's biggest earners, then Suburban, then Rural.
+It looks like the overall revenue heirarchy holds true in any week within the provided data: Urban regions are PyBer's biggest earners, then Suburban, then Rural.
 There are two trends present that we can observe:
 1. **There is an uptick for Urban and Suburban regions between the first and second week of January**

 It's important to note that ```resample("W")``` tracks weeks as starting on Sunday by default.
 This fact has implications that could affect this observation: